apache/beam/beam-site/_posts/2017-02-13-stateful-processing.md

-First, a quick recap: In Beam, a big data processing _pipeline_ is a directed, acyclic graph of parallel operations called _`PTransforms`_ processing data from _`PCollections`_ I'll expand on that by walking through this illustration:
+First, a quick recap: In Beam, a big data processing _pipeline_ is a directed, acyclic graph of parallel operations called _`PTransforms`_ processing data from _`PCollections`_.
+I'll expand on that by walking through this illustration:

 <img class="center-block"
     src="{{ site.baseurl }}/images/blog/stateful-processing/pipeline.png"